EE-RahulKumarJha/machine-learning-to-recognize-handwritten-digits/README.md

+# machine-learning-to-recognize-handwritten-digits

-# machine-learning-to-recognize-handwritten-digitsThis program uses the scikit-learn library to train a neural network classifier to recognize handwritten digits.
+This program uses the scikit-learn library to train a neural network classifier to recognize handwritten digits.

 First, the program loads the dataset of handwritten digits and splits it into training and testing sets.
 Then, it creates a neural network classifier with two hidden layers of 16 neurons each and trains it on the training data.